LibreCollab/libre-bot/README.md

-# 🤖 libreBot - Your Friendly Neighborhood Bot for LibreCollab
+# 🤖 libreBot - Your Friendly Neighborhood Bot

 libreBot is a versatile Discord bot built to serve the LibreCollab community.
 It offers a range of utilities and fun commands, with new features being added over time.
 One of its key features is a Hetzner Server Auction notifier.